NafiurSiddiqui/Lara-ground/NOTES.md

 -   A contract defines what methods should be available within a certain interface.
 -   In other words, they define how objects interact with each other.

+# Gloassaries

+`Automatic Resolution`: Lara automatically resolves a class provided as an argument.